chuanglun/EBlink/README.md

 Changes (7-4-2020) Release 2.3
 - Added: The flash option "mod" to do flash modifications.
 This option can be used with or without file flashing.
 If a file is given then the modifications are done at file image.
+Muliple mods are allowed.

-		 e.g. EBlink -I stlink -S stm32-auto -F mod=080000004;DEAD12345678
+		 e.g. EBlink -I stlink -S stm32-auto -F mod=080000004;DEAD12345678,mod=080001000;12345678DEAD

 		      EBlink -I stlink -S stm32-auto -F file=test,mod=080000004;DEAD12345678